Alzheimer’s and Holidays: Creating Meaningful Celebrations

 Regular interactions within established networks of friends, family or community groups have been proven to provide emotional stability and affirm a sense of belongingness, thus easing transition back to everyday routines.

-Furthermore, maintaining healthy lifestyle practices including regular exercise, balanced diet and adequate rest is beneficial.
+Furthermore, maintaining healthy lifestyle practices including regular exercise, balanced and adequate rest is beneficial.

 In addition to personal support systems, professional help like therapists or counsellors specialising in geriatric mental health can offer valuable guidance for managing emotions effectively during this challenging time.